Companies Now Deducting $50 From Unvaccinated Workers’ Monthly Paychecks: Consultancy Firm

 Some employers are starting to tack on a $20 to $50 monthly surcharge to their unvaccinated workers, according to a health benefits consultant group.

-The spokesman didn’t disclose the names of the firms that are working to add surcharges to workers who haven’t received COVID-19 vaccines, noting it would be $20 to $50 per month.
+Symons didn’t disclose the names of the firms that are working to add surcharges to workers who haven’t received COVID-19 vaccines.

-Several large companies like Google, Facebook, Walmart, hospital systems, and others have mandated that their employees get vaccinated.
-And on Monday, the Department of Defense said that all military members will have to get the vaccine, coming more than a week after President Joe Biden announced that federal employees would have to either get the vaccine or be subject to routine testing.
+Several large companies, including Google, Facebook, and Walmart, as well as hospital systems and others, have mandated that their employees get vaccinated.
+And on Aug.
+9, the Department of Defense stated that all military members will have to get the vaccine, coming more than a week after President Joe Biden announced that federal employees would have to either get the vaccine or be subject to routine testing.

 Symons separately wrote in a column that some employers have held off on vaccine mandates “because of potential employee relations issues that such a move might provoke,” but he added that with the Delta COVID-19 variant and a stall in vaccinations, “health coverage surcharges for the unvaccinated are a tactic employers are reviewing as an alternative to a mandate.”